Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 \subsection{Impact of afterglow parameter and jet structure assumptions}

-Here we discuss the impact of our assumptions used in the five simulations (Table \ref{tab: simulationruns}) on the afterglow detectability.
+Here we discuss the impact of our assumptions used in the seven simulations (Table \ref{tab: simulationruns}) on the afterglow detectability.
 There are a number of assumptions that have to be made to perform this study, such as: \textit{i}) the distribution of jet core half-opening angles $\theta_\textrm{c}$, which largely dictate detectability and are unknown a priori, \textit{ii}) the jet structure and truncation angle $\theta_\textrm{w}$ of the jet, and \textit{iii}) the distribution of jet kinetic energies, microphysical parameters, and surrounding environmental densities.
 Each of these are relatively unknown and display a broad diversity.
-We utilize available constraints from the observed population of cosmological short GRBs \cite[e.g.,][]{Fong2015,OConnor2020,RoucoEscorial2022} that are used to construct our simulation setup.
+We utilize available constraints from the observed population of cosmological short GRBs \citep[e.g.,][]{Fong2015,OConnor2020,RoucoEscorial2022} that are used to construct our simulation setup.

-We find that the most critical assumption for detectability is the core half-opening angle, which is unconstrained for the vast majority of cosmological short GRBs and based on only around a dozen measurements \cite{Grupe2006,Burrows2006,Soderberg2006,Nicuesa2012,Berger2013,Fong2012,Fong2014,Fong2015,Jin2018,Troja2016jetbreak,Troja2019b,Lamb2019grb160821B,Becerra2019,OConnor2021kn,Fong2021kn,RE21,RoucoEscorial2022,Laskar2022}.
-We have tested two different distributions for the core angle, which we refer to as ``narrow'' (a log-normal distribution centered at 6 deg; 0.1 rad) or the observed distribution from \citet{RoucoEscorial2022}, which we refer to as RE22 (see Table \ref{tab: simulationruns}).
-The RE22 distribution has a similar median value (6 deg; \cite{RoucoEscorial2022}), but has a small fraction (a tail) of wide jets with half-opening angles $>$\,$10$\,$-$\,$30$ deg ($0.17$\,$-$\,$0.5$ rad).
-In Figures \ref{fig:170817lightcurves} and \ref{thVthCplot} we compare the results between Run 1 and Run 3, which differ only in the distribution adopted for $\theta_\textrm{c}$.
+We find that the most critical assumption for detectability is the core half-opening angle, which is unconstrained for the vast majority of cosmological short GRBs and based on only around a dozen measurements \citep{Grupe2006,Burrows2006,Soderberg2006,Nicuesa2012,Berger2013,Fong2012,Fong2014,Fong2015,Jin2018,Troja2016jetbreak,Troja2019b,Lamb2019grb160821B,Becerra2019,OConnor2021kn,Fong2021kn,RE21,RoucoEscorial2022,Laskar2022}.
+We have tested four different distributions for the core angle, which we refer to as ``narrow'' (a log-normal distribution centered at 6 deg; 0.1 rad), ``very narrow" (a log-normal distribution centered at 3.4 deg; 0.06 rad), ``fixed" (the core angle at a fixed value of 3.4 deg), and the observed distribution from \citet{RoucoEscorial2022}, which we refer to as RE23 (see Table \ref{tab: simulationruns}).
+The RE23 distribution has a similar median value to the narrow (6 deg; \citealt{RoucoEscorial2022}), but has a small fraction (a tail) of wide jets with half-opening angles $>$\,$10$\,$-$\,$30$ deg ($0.17$\,$-$\,$0.5$ rad), while the very narrow distribution is centered at a GW170817-like core angle.
+In Figure \ref{fig:170817lightcurves} we compare the results between Run 1 and 7, and in Figure \ref{thVthCplot} we compare Run 1 and 3, all three of which differ only in the distribution adopted for $\theta_\textrm{c}$.